Skip to main content

 warning

-The Operate, Tasklist, and Zeebe REST APIs are deprecated.
+The Operate, Tasklist, and Zeebe REST APIs are deprecated and should not be used for new development.
 While they continue to function, new development should use the Orchestration Cluster REST API by referencing the Orchestration Cluster REST API migration documentation.

-Authentication for all these APIs works the same way; see the Orchestration Cluster REST API authentication page for details.
+Authentication for these APIs works the same way.
+See Orchestration Cluster REST API authentication for details.

 How to obtain tokens